Budgeting and getting the right mortgage

 Most importantly, your adviser will assess whether the mortgage you are thinking about is affordable for you using a detailed budget planner.
 There are many factors that need to be taken into account including your income, any debts you may have (e.g. loans and outstanding credit card balances) and how you manage your finances.

-When you find your preferred lender, having your paperwork in order will therefore help the process.
+When you find your preferred lender, having your paperwork in order will help the process (this list of documents varies between lenders).
 Here is a selection of items you will need to provide:

 - Evidence of your income